-My confusion about this became acute when recently gathering the research to write the detox chapter of my forthcoming ebook, 12 Ageproof Biohacks.
-Biohack #5 is “Detox what Ages You”, and I was determined to get the science right.
+My confusion about this became acute when recently gathering the research for an online video course I’m doing about increasing healthspan; I was determined to get the science right.

 I poured through many PubMed briefs of scientific studies on the subject, read what experts had to say on the matter, and watched hours of video.

-These are the basics of what I learned:
+These are the basics of what I learned about detox cleanses:

 - Your various organs of elimination, particularly the liver, do a great job of cleansing and detoxing the body if every organ and system is functioning well; however…